erictepper/library-system-demo/README.md

 **Version 0.2:** Added functionality for checking out Library_Item__cs and updating corresponding records in Library_Checkout__c.

 **Version 0.3:** Added triggers to
-1. Validate checkouts,
+* validate checkouts
-2. Automatically update item availabilities upon checkout/return
+* automatically update item availabilities upon checkout/return
-3. Mark checkouts as returned when an item is marked as available
+* mark checkouts as returned when an item is marked as available

 **Version 0.4:** Checkout LWC now supports checking out using the enter key, whereas before you had to press the submit button.

 ## To-do
-* Update item trigger to only run if Available__c field has changed, rather than always running
+* Update item trigger to only run if Available__c field has changed, rather than always running.
+* Add a paginator to catalog.

 ## Demo Information
 ### 1. Library System